arckuk/arckuk-sauce/README.md

 A graph of the current and best power of the currently watched athlete over time - a continuously updated power curve (lower left of screenshot)

 ## Installation
-Download the zip of this repository (Click green code button above, then 'Download ZIP').
+Download the zip of this repository (Click green '<> Code ' button above, then 'Download ZIP').
 Extract the arckuk-sauce-main folder into your SauceMods folder (the result should be Documents\SauceMods\arckuk-sauce-main\...).
 Restart Sauce, and enable the arckuk mods.
 ```
 Documents
 ├── ...